The College Nurse and Wellbeing Advisor are based in the College and are available to all Newnham students.

-Our College Nurse and Wellbeing Advisor are based in the College Health and Wellbeing Centre, which is on the ground floor of Pfeiffer building, across the garden from the Porters’ Lodge.
+The College Nurse and Wellbeing Advisor are based on the ground floor of Pfeiffer building, across the garden from the Porters’ Lodge.
 For accessibility details, see AccessAble.

 The College policy on how your data is shared within the Health & Wellbeing team can be found here.